gruntwork-io/docs/docs/reference/modules/terraform-aws-messaging/msk/msk.md

   # Indicates whether you want to enable or disable streaming broker logs to S3.
   enable_s3_logs = false

+  # Indicates whether you want to enable msk serverless or not
+  enable_serverless = false

   # You may specify a KMS key short ID or ARN (it will always output an ARN) to use
   # for encrypting your data at rest.
 If no key is specified, an AWS managed KMS
   # ('aws/msk' managed service) key will be used for encrypting the data at rest.